eschiff/finance_ml/README.md

 * Python 3.7+
 * Poetry
 * Gradle
+* (Tilt) - still a work in progress.
+Don't yet have serving infrastructure set up.

 ## Background
 Data used by this project is a combination of data from StockPup (now defunct)